bezoerb/gulp-htmlhint/README.md

 #### customRules

-Type: `Array` _Optional_
+Type: `Array` _Optional_<br>
 Default value: `null`

-Array that contains all user defined custom rules.
-Adding a custom rule with this param doesn't require to add it's id in the `htmlhintrc` file.
+Array that contains all user-defined custom rules.
+Rules added to this param need not exist in the `htmlhintrc` file.
-All defined custom rules inside this array should be a valid object and looks like this:
+All rules inside this array should be valid objects and look like this:

 ```javascript
 {